-According to the historical marker at the bridge's head, Zhongzheng Bridge'll be 80 next year, making it a relic of the Japanese era.
+According to the historical marker at the bridge's head, Zhongzheng Bridge will be 80 next year, making it a relic of the Japanese era.
 Why it is named after Chiang Kai-shek, the dictator whose army invaded Taiwan a decade after construction, isn't a big mystery.
 The bridge used to have a Japanese name.
-That was lost in the sinification of Taiwan that occurred later on, when Chinese rulers were attempting to rewrite the country's history so that their Taiwanese subjects would look upon themselves as Chinese too.
+That was lost in the Sinification of Taiwan that occurred later on, when Chinese rulers were attempting to rewrite the country's history so that their Taiwanese subjects would see themselves as Chinese as well.
 The historical marker also indicates that Yang Chung-chou, father of the famous painter Yang San-lang, was behind an effort to get the bridge built.
-As an important land owner and one of the mayors of Yonghe during the Japanese colonial era (1895 to 1945), Yang Chung-chuo stressed it would help commerce a lot once in place.
+As an important landowner and one of the mayors of Yonghe during the Japanese colonial era (1895 to 1945), Yang Chung-chuo stressed it would help commerce a lot once in place.
 I've been told by his great-grandson that, after years of wrangling, Yang donated the land at the bridge's head to jumpstart the project.

 I took this phone shot from the bridge, looking east.
 I don't think it's too hard to get a feeling for how much the bridge has sunk.
 Half a dozen suicides take place from her rails yearly.
 I brought this up with a beat cop, saying: "I would probably just swim away if I fell off."